averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-3-call-azure-ad-microsoft-entra-id-protected-api-via-console-client-credentials-flow.md

 If you take a look on the previous tutorial for our WeatherForecast api, we used a scope named: **Access.Read** to be used by Postman.

-Now, because we use Client Credentials Flow, we do not use this anymore.
-We use what we call an **App Role**.
+Previously we used Client Credentials Flow.
+However now We use what we call an **App Role**.
 It is still the same mechanism like scope but used by applications that don't require user interaction.

 ![2024 01 13 06H36 34](/assets/images/auth-series-3/2024-01-13_06h36_34.png)

 Ok, go to **uptec-auth-api's** app registration, and go to the **App roles** menu.
-In that page, Create new app role as shown below.
+In that page, Create a new app role as shown below.

 ![2024 01 13 06H46 59](/assets/images/auth-series-3/2024-01-13_06h46_59.png)